mrisc32/mc1-sdk/README.md

 * Documentation.
 * Tools.
-* C/C++ headers and libraries for interfacing the MC1 hardware.
+* C/C++ and assembler headers and libraries for interfacing the MC1 hardware.
-* Linker scripts for verious executable models.
+* Linker scripts for various executable models.